-Any Kazakhstan legal entity that is engaged in the implementation of a special-purpose investment project under a special investment contract shall be exempt from customs duties, provided that such entity imports plant and equipment, components and spare parts thereto, raw and/or other materials as part of finished products manufactured in a special economic zone or free warehouse in compliance with Kazakhstan laws.
-Please note that, with effect from 1 July 2021, the used raw and/or other materials will be exempt from customs duties upon completion of free customs zone or free warehouse procedure, provided that such raw and/or other materials have been identified as part of finished products and that the appropriate use of the conditionally released goods has been acknowledged.
+Any Kazakhstan legal entity that is engaged in the implementation of a special-purpose investment project under a special investment contract shall be exempt from customs duties, provided that such entity imports plant and equipment, components and spare parts thereto, raw and/or other materials in compliance with Kazakhstan laws.
+Please note that, with effect from 1 July 2021, the used raw and/or other materials are exempt from customs duties upon completion of free customs zone or free warehouse procedure, provided that such raw and/or other materials have been identified as part of finished products and that the appropriate use of the conditionally released goods has been acknowledged.